huyz/chromium-search-sync/README.md

 ## Current Status

-Mostly AI-coded, but humam-reviewed.
 Tested on macOS.
 I'll check Linux and Windows soon.
 Open an issue if you test before me and it fails.

+Include the --smoke-test option in [bug reports](https://github.com/mcgroarty/brave-search-sync/issues).

+Mostly AI-coded, but humam-reviewed.

 ## Overview